ECBM E4070 Computing with Brain Circuits of Model Organisms

 From Sensory Coding in Early Vision to Directing Movement

 Pathways and Circuits of the Early Visual System.
-Molecular Transduction and Spatio-Temporal Encoding in the Drosophila Retina.
+Phototransduction and Spatio-Temporal Encoding in the Drosophila Retina.
 Contrast Gain Control in the Photoreceptor and Amacrine Cell Layer.
 Canonical Motion Detection Circuits.
 The Functional Role of the Central Complex.
 Canonical Navigation Circuits in the Central Complex.

 From Odorant Transduction to Learning and Memory in Early Olfaction